History of MSPA

 The TEC Student Data Privacy Alliance is a successful collaborative service model developed to provide schools and districts with administrative and legal support to negotiate privacy terms with their software vendors.
 Our service was launched in 2017 in response to the needs of the Technology Directors of the TEC member districts.
 Many had attempted to secure signed Data Privacy Agreements (DPAs) for the online resources in use at their districts but found that without dedicated administrative

 resources and adequate funding for legal services, it proved to be an expensive and time consuming struggle that yielded mixed results.

 We recognized that by working together, we could achieve internal economies of scale and leverage our negotiating strength by collaborating to outsource these specialized tasks and processes.
-In cooperation with the SDPConsortium, TEC developed a statewide DPA for MA, NH, RI and ME which articulates the vendor duties and responsibilities required to protect student data in compliance with all applicable federal and state privacy statutes including FERPA, PPRA, COPPA, 603 C.M.R.
+In cooperation with the SDPConsortium, TEC has developed a consolidated 5-state DPA for Massachusetts, New Hampshire , Rhode Island, Maine and Vermont which articulates the vendor duties and responsibilities required to protect student data in compliance with all applicable federal and state privacy statutes including FERPA, PPRA, COPPA, 603 C.M.R.
 23.00 and MA General Law Chapter 71, Sections 34D to 34H.

-Today, our annual service provides over 200 districts in Massachusetts, New Hampshire and Rhode Island with expert legal counsel and experienced contract administrators.
-To date we have over 1200 signed vendor agreements in place and when you join the TEC SDP Alliance you can immediately access these to jump-start protection for your district’s students.
+Today, our annual service provides over 261+ districts in Massachusetts, New Hampshire , Rhode Island, Maine and Vermont with expert legal counsel and experienced contract administrators.
+To date we have over 1200 signed vendor agreements in place and nearly 18,000 posted DPAs/Exhibit Es and when you join the TEC SDP Alliance you can immediately access these to jump-start protection for your district’s students.